xuyuji9000/linux-playground/bash/How-Program-Loads.md

 1. Shell itself is a process, new command execute within the context of shell

+2. Format interpretation based on ELF format

-2. fork() get a PID with everything else stays the same
+3. fork() get a PID with everything else stays the same

-3. execve() keeps the new PID, clean the other state up(stack, program user space, etc)
+4. execve() keeps the new PID, clean the other state up(stack, program user space, etc)

-4. Kernel hand control back to user space program
+5. Kernel hand control back to user space program

 ## ELF format